-The Non-Proportional Property Line makes up 8% of the Solvency II TPs.
-The underlying reserves for Treaty Property, London Market Reinsurance, Agriculture and Specialty Energy division contribute the majority of the TPs for this Solvency II line.
+Non-Proportional Property makes up 10% of the Solvency II TPs.
+The underlying reserves for Treaty Property, London Market Reinsurance and Specialty Energy division contribute the majority of the TPs for this Solvency II line.
 Solvency II adjustments are applied to the Lux GAAP reserves (net of future premium) to obtain the Solvency II TPs.
+Treaty Property classes were impacted by catastrophe losses such as Storm Bernd and French Hailstorm claims impacting unearned claims.

-The most material adjustments that result in a movement in the TPs when compared to the Lux GAAP reserves include:
+The most material other adjustments that result in a movement in the TPs when compared to the Lux GAAP reserves include:

-• €27m for the Risk Margin and €6m for additional expense provisions.
+- €40m for the Risk Margin and €6m for additional expense provisions. - €10m for Events Not in the Data